joshcom/sparkler_py2/README.md

 Custom sparkler exceptions are available in exceptions.py.
 They are fairly well documented in that file, but to reiterate:

+### ClientConfigurationException
+Raised when a required client configuration setting is not supplied.

 #### HttpStatusNotSuccessfulException
 Raised when a request to the API resulted in a non-2xx code, and did not fit the use case for another exception above.
 This exception instance will have the public